outworkers/phantom/README.md

 phantom uses a specific set of traits to enforce more advanced Cassandra limitations and schema rules at compile time.

 For example:

 - You cannot mix in more than one index on a single column
-- You cannot set index columns to a different value.
+- You cannot set index columns to a different value
-- You cannot query on a column that's not an index.
+- You cannot query on a column that's not an index

 - ```PartitionKey[T]```